mushroomfire/mdapy/README.rst

 - Updated Taichi to 1.6.0, which decreases the import time ans supports Python 3.11.
 - Fix bug in read data.
+- Updated mdapy citation.
+We are pleased that our article for mdapy has been accepted by **Computer Physics Communications**.

 V0.8.6 (4/22/2023)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^